iamdataninja/mydataninja-docs/docs/tracking/google-ads.md

 ##### 5. Setting up may take a few minutes and you will get notified when it's done.

+### Which ads will be tracked automatically?

+When you request automatic setup, MyDataNinja will track every Campaigns and Ads which is active at that exact time.
+For future ads MyDataNinja will remember your choice that you want auto tracking and will track newly created ads till you disconnect account from MyDataNinja

 ### How Google Ads Tracking work behind the scenes?

 During Tracking setup process, MyDataNinja adds `utm_mydataninja` and `utm_cmydataninja` parameters on 3 different levels to ensure that tracking works properly.